See new (Dec. 2007) text below.

 Impressive.

-Sitting in Viking Commons Dining hall, I would watch as the smoke from the mill turned darker all of a sudden.
+Sitting in Viking Commons Dining hall at WWU, I would watch as the smoke from the mill turned darker all of a sudden.
 "Must be another load of hog fuel."

 Then I heard an urban legend that the log chipper blade had so much inertia that it would keep spinning on it's axis for several hours after they turned it off.
 Maybe it was over a day.
 I forgot.